 LRAA: Locational Running Annual Average, or the locational average of sample analytical results for samples taken during the previous four calendar quarters.
 MCLG: Maximum Contaminant Level Goal, or the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety n/a: not applicable.
+MCLGs allow for a margin of safety.